👩🚒 Fire Safety Activities for Parents and Children

 Fire Prevention Badges

-Cut badge shapes out of white index cards.
-Let the children decorate their badges with colored felt tip markers or crayons.
-Use a black tip marker to write one of these sayings on each child’s badge.
+Cut badge shapes from white index cards.
+Let children decorate their badges and write one of these sayings:

 Fire Truck Scenes